 Overall, the information and examples within this tutorial allow you to easily and quickly create Excel macros that achieve a variety of objects.
 The following are some examples of what you can now do with Visual Basic for Applications:

 - Close a workbook and save the changes.
 This includes the possibility of setting the filename Excel uses when saving.

 - Close an Excel workbook without any prompts.

-Remember that this tutorial is accompanied by an Excel workbook that includes all the sample macros I explain above.
+This Excel VBA Close Workbook Tutorial is accompanied by an Excel workbook containing the macros I use in the examples above.
 You can get immediate free access to this example workbook by subscribing to the Power Spreadsheets Newsletter.

 Books Referenced In This Excel Tutorial